Cloudy Kitchen

 BRIOCHE DOUGH

-2. In the bowl of a stand mixer fitted with the dough hook, combine the flour, salt, and remaining 1 Tbsp sugar.
+2. In the bowl of a stand mixer fitted with the dough hook, combine the flour, salt, and remaining 1 tablespoon sugar.
 Mix briefly to combine.
 Add the eggs and foamy yeast mixture to the bowl.
 Mix on low for 2-3 minutes, until the dough is starting to come together.
 It may look slightly dry but do not worry - it will mix together nicely in the next steps.

 3. Increase the mixer speed to medium, and mix for another 10 minutes, until the dough is soft and smooth.